marty90/DPMon/README.md

 ### Objective

 The goal of DPMon is not run privacy-preserving queries to a dataset of passive network measurements.
-It exploits differential privacy to the results of the query to control the contribution of a single individual to the query value.
+It applies Differential Privacy to the results of the query to control the contribution of a single individual to the query value.
-Thus, it mitigates the privacy risk in running and spreading network measurrments, allowing network practictioners and stakeholder to share valuable information about network operation, Quality of Service and cyber security threats.
+Thus, it mitigates the privacy risk of running and spreading network measurements, allowing network practitioners and stakeholders to share valuable information about network operation, Quality of Service and cyber security threats.

-DPMon is designed to operate on flow records, a data format where each TCP or UDP flow consitutes and entry.
+DPMon is designed to operate on flow records, a data format where each TCP or UDP flow constitutes and entry.
 Each flow is identified by its 5-tuple (IP addresses, port numbers and L4 protocol used) and described by a (rich set) of features, such as packet number and size, domain name, performance metrics (e.g., TCP Round-Trip Time).

 ## Operation